OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

 obtain a Safeguard API token on your own are beyond the scope of this tutorial.

-*The source code of the safeguard-bash open source project shows how to get a Safeguard API token using cURL*
+*The source code of the safeguard-bash open source project shows how to get a Safeguard API token using cURL.*